Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Null hypothesis Bayesian RAR

 This scheme can be motivated as Bayesian hypothesis averaged randomization probability where the hypothesis-specific treatment randomization probabilities are $0\%$, $50\%$, and $100\%$, under $H_{-}$, $H_{0}$, and $H_{+}$, respectively.
-That is, if we would know that $H_{+}$ or $H_{-}$ is true, we should assign the next patient to the treatment or control group, respectively, with probability one to maximize utility (patient benefit).
-On the other hand, if we knew that $H_{0}$ is true, then randomizing the assignment with $\pi = 50\%$ seems sensible.
+That is, if we knew that $H_{+}$ or $H_{-}$ is true, we should assign the next patient to the treatment or control group, respectively, to maximize patient benefit.
+In contrast, if we knew that $H_{0}$ is true, randomizing with $\pi = 50\%$ seems sensible.

-Interestingly, the randomization scheme~\eqref{eq:prand} reduces to Thompson sampling when the prior probability of $H_0$ is set to zero since then $\Pr(H_0 \mid y) = 0$ regardless of the data, and consequently $\pi = \Pr(H_{+} \mid y)$.
-However, the scheme induces shrinkage toward randomization probabilities of $\pi = 50\%$ otherwise.
-In the most extreme case when $\Pr(H_0) = 1$, equal randomization is obtained as then $\Pr(H_{0} \mid y) = 1$ regardless of the data, and consequently $\pi = 50\%$.
+The randomization scheme~\eqref{eq:prand} reduces to Thompson sampling when the prior probability of $H_0$ is set to zero since then $\Pr(H_0 \,\vert\, y) = 0$ regardless of the data, and consequently $\pi = \Pr(H_{+} \,\vert\, y)$.
+However, the scheme induces shrinkage toward $\pi = 50\%$ otherwise.
+In the most extreme case when $\Pr(H_0) = 1$, equal randomization is obtained as then $\Pr(H_{0} \,\vert\, y) = 1$ regardless of the data, and consequently $\pi = 50\%$.
 The scheme thus interpolates between Thompson sampling and equal randomization in a coherent Bayesian way.